nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 ##### Ways to Get MCUXpresso SDK Contents

-For freestanding example, there are 2 ways to get the MCUXpresso SDK contents.
+A Freestanding example has 2 ways to include the contents from the MCUXpresso SDK.

 ###### Explicitly include root CMakeLists.txt

-The CMakeLists.txt shall explicitly include mcux.cmake to get the NXP cmake extension and include the root CMakeLists.txt to get MCUXpresso SDK contents.
+The example *CMakeLists.txt* file *explicitly* includes **mcux.cmake**.
+This triggers the NXP cmake extension to include the root CMakeLists.txt that specifies the contents of the MCUXpresso SDK.

 ```cmake
 include(${SdkRootDirPath}/cmake/extension/mcux.cmake)